GoogleCloudPlatform/dotnet-docs-samples/cloud-sql/postgres/README.md

 DB_PASS : '<DB_PASSWORD>'
 DB_NAME : '<DB_NAME>'
 ```

+Note: Saving credentials in environment variables is convenient, but not secure - consider a more secure solution such as [Cloud Secret Manager](https://cloud.google.com/secret-manager) to help keep secrets safe.

 Finally, run the application by clicking the arrow button in the main toolbar, or by pressing F5.